mfarhanrais/SG-DSI-39/project_3/README.md

 These future work items demonstrate our commitment to continuous improvement and our dedication to addressing critical issues in mental health and wellness through technology.

 We welcome collaboration and contributions from the community to help us achieve these goals and further enhance the Anorexia Nervosa Predictor Web App.

----

-For any inquiries or assistance related to the Anorexia Nervosa Predictor Web App, please feel free to contact us.